 The CCBC’s activities focus on the following: the Clinic, which offers coaching services specialized in the solution-focused method; the Institutes, which deliver education and training in solution-focused coaching as well as leadership and organizational development; and the Community, which functions as a hub for solution-focused practitioners and organizations, providing essential support and resources for lasting results.

-The Canadian Churches’ Forum for Global Ministries (formerly The Ecumenical Forum of Canada) is one of the oldest ecumenical organizations in Canada, having emerged from the Canadian School of Missions founded in 1921 by several churches and theological colleges.
-For over eighty years the Forum has played a unique role in preparing people for cross-cultural mission and ministry.
+The Canadian Churches’ Forum for Global Ministries is an ecumenical agency that works in partnership with others to foster intercultural leadership, learning and ministry.
+Formerly The Ecumenical Forum of Canada, it is one of the oldest ecumenical organizations in Canada, having emerged from the Canadian School of Missions founded in 1921 by several churches and theological colleges.
+For almost 100 years the Forum has played a unique role in preparing people for cross-cultural mission and ministry.

 Contact: Jonathan Schmidt, Director